William Grose (pioneer): Biography

 By the 1890s, Grose was Seattle's wealthiest black resident.
 In 1891 Grose, along with Dr. Samuel Burdett and Conrad Rideout, formed the Cornerstone Grand Lodge of the York Masons, Seattle's first black Masonic chapter.
 Women relatives of the black Masons formed the Queen of Sheba Court.
 This lodge led annual parades down Madison Street from its inception until the 1940s.

 Grose was a trustee of Seattle's first African-American church, the Jones Street African Methodist Episcopal Church (now First AME Church), which was founded in 1891, by Reverend L. S. Blakeney, Seaborn J. Collins, Alfred P. Freeman, and Grose's son George H. Grose.

-Grose died on July 27, 1898 and is buried in Lake View Cemetery (Seattle).
+Grose died on July 27, 1898, and is buried in Lake View Cemetery (Seattle).
+His manner of death was recorded as dropsy.

 Legacy

 In Madison Valley, there is a park named after him.

-The William Grose Center for Cultural Innovation was opened on the corner of 23rd and Yessler on September 16, 2022.
+The William Grose Center for Cultural Innovation was opened on the corner of 23rd and Yesler on September 16, 2022.
 Under the legacy of William Grose, the Africatown Community Land Trust (ACLT) transformed the decommissioned Fire Station 6 into a technology center dedicated to helping mold Seattle’s next generation of tech developers, creative professionals, and future entrepreneurs.